Home

 • 1 quart plain yogurt, (low or fat free)

 Line a large fine mesh strainer with cheese cloth.
-Place the strainer over a bowl and then place the yogurt in the strainer and let drain overnight.
+Place the strainer over a bowl and then place the yogurt in the strainer and let drain overnight in the refrigerator.
 Cover the bowl and strainer with plastic wrap so nothing will accidentally drop into the draining yogurt.
 After 12 hours, take the cheese cloth and very gently squeeze any remaining moisture out of the cheese.
-Empty the whey from the bowl and let stand another 8 hours.
+Empty the whey from the bowl and let stand another 8 hours in the refrigerator.
 Place your cheese in a clean container and your yogurt cheese is ready to use.

 Hope this helps you in decorating your dog treats with yogurt dog treat icing! :)